plaborie/cpoptimizer/how_to/model/simplified_photolithography_machine/README.md

 ## Problem description

 Here is a CP Optimizer formulation to model a batching machine in the context of a photolithography scheduling problem.
 A set of `N` operations is to be scheduled on the machine.
 Each operation `x[i]` consists in the treatment of a set of `W[i]` wafers on the machine.
-Each operation `i` specifies a minimal (`A[i]`) and a maximal (`B[i]`) duration.
+Each operation `i` specifies a minimal (`PTMin[i]`) and a maximal (`PTMAX[i]`) processing time.
 There are different families of operations, the family of an operation `x[i]` is denoted `F[i]`.
 The machine can perform several operations at the same time (notion of a batch) provided that:

-  1. The duration of the operations is the same as that of the batch,
+  1. The processing time of the operations is the same as that of the batch,
   2. The operations are from the same family and
-  3. The total capacity `C` of the machine in terms of number of wafers is not exceeded.
+  3. The total capacity `CAP` of the machine in terms of number of wafers is not exceeded.

 Batches of operations are synchronized: that is, all operations in the same batch start (resp. end) at the same time.
-Furthermore, some family-dependent setup time given by a matrix `M` is needed to configure the machine from a given batch family to the next batch family.
+Furthermore, some family-dependent setup time given by a matrix `S` is needed to configure the machine from a given batch family to the next batch family.

 ## CP Optimizer formulation